aws-samples/how-to-write-more-correct-software-workshop/instructions/steps.md

 `ensures result.Success? ==> 0 < |Split(identifier, ':')[5]|`
 may not hold.

-But this is an amazing moment.
+This is an amazing moment.
 Dafny was unconcerned that `ParseAwsKmsResource` did not have a body (implementation).
 When we added additional things for Dafny to prove it recognized a potential edge case.
-Since `components[5]` is given to `ParseAwsKmsResource` we can't say anything about that part of the string.
+Since `components[5]` is given to `ParseAwsKmsResource` Dafny can't say anything about that part of the string.
+Let's give Dafny more details about `ParseAwsKmsResource`.

 Hum, `ParseAwsKmsResource` needs to be able to fail!

 So let's update it to return a `Result`.

 <!-- !test check ParseAwsKmsResource stub -->